ypenn21/serverless-production-readiness-java-gcp/docs/TDD-with-Gemini-for-Java-and-SpringBoot-in-GCP.md

 The [Duet](https://cloud.google.com/Duet-ai/docs/developers/overview) page provides details on how to get setup with Duet.

-Once we have Duet set up, we'll open a Terminal window and install the pre-requisites for the work.
+Once we have Duet set up, open a Terminal window and install the pre-requisites for the work.

 The Quotes application uses Java 21.
 If you do not have it installed, it's an easy setup using [SDKMan](https://sdkman.io/):
 ```shell